 - Use your diffuser gently, so curl clumps aren’t blasted with hot air

 - Stop when your hair is only 80% dry

 Wondering how to detangle hair, especially 3C hair?
 Like all textured hair, 3C hair can tangle more or less depending on how you care for it.
 If you’re struggling with a lot of tangling, try:

 - Changing up your nighttime routine – Minimizing the movement of your hair overnight is vital to keeping your curls tangle-free.

-- Using a detangling product – Detangling products like the PATTERN Detangling Nectar work by pulling hydration into the hair shaft & reducing friction, letting strands slide past each other easily.
+- Using a detangling product – Detangler for curly hair like the PATTERN's Detangling Nectar work by pulling hydration into the hair shaft & reducing friction, letting strands slide past each other easily.
 Look for a product that includes humectant ingredients.
 Considering the benefits of sea moss for hair, coupled with the many benefits of grapeseed oil for hair, consider looking for products that contain these ingredients to more easily achieve a natural slip to your strands.

 Maximize the Potential of Your 3C Curls with PATTERN